Audio Transformer Impedance Matching & Turns Ratio

 The Core Relationships

-These four outputs — turns ratio, secondary voltage, secondary current, and transferred power — are exactly what the open the Audio Transformer Turns Ratio calculator gives you.
+These four outputs — turns ratio, secondary voltage, secondary current, and transferred power — are exactly what you get from the Audio Transformer Turns Ratio calculator.
+Plug in your impedances and primary voltage/current, and it spits out everything you need to spec a real transformer.

 Worked Example: Matching a Tube Amplifier to a Speaker

-Let's say you're designing a single-ended tube amplifier around a 6V6 output tube.
-The tube's optimal plate-to-plate load impedance is , and you need to drive an speaker.
-Your primary voltage is , and the primary current is (a modest signal level for this example).
+Let's say you're building a single-ended tube amplifier around a 6V6 output tube.
+Classic design, still sounds great.
+The tube's optimal plate-to-plate load impedance is , and you want to drive an speaker.
+At a modest signal level, you've got on the primary and flowing through it.

-Step 1 — Turns ratio:So you need a 25:1 step-down transformer.
+Step 1 — Calculate the turns ratio:So you need a 25:1 step-down transformer.
+That's a pretty hefty ratio, but it's typical for tube output stages driving low-impedance speakers.

-At full drive, a 6V6 in single-ended class A can deliver around 4–5 watts, so you'd see much higher voltages and currents at the primary.
-But the *ratio* stays the same, and that's the point: nail the turns ratio first, then the transformer handles the rest across the entire signal range.
+Now, at full drive, a 6V6 in single-ended class A can deliver around 4–5 watts, so you'd see much higher voltages and currents at the primary.
+But here's the key insight: the ratio stays constant across the entire signal range.
+Nail the turns ratio during design, and the transformer handles the rest automatically, from whisper-quiet passages to full-tilt power chords.

 Practical Considerations the Calculator Won't Tell You

-The formulas above describe an ideal transformer.
-Real-world audio transformers introduce a few complications worth keeping in mind:
+The formulas above describe an ideal transformer, which is a useful fiction.
+Real-world audio transformers come with a few complications that you need to budget for in your design.

 Common Audio Transformer Scenarios